Barony and Castle of Giffen: Local history and traditions

 The Ayrshire Directory 1837 by Pigot & Co comments, a year before Giffen Castle collapsed, on ...the stately ruined castle of the Montgomeries.
 The same publication also lists a Land Surveyor named John Giffin and a John Giffen who was associated with the schools.

 A small hoard of 16th-century coins was found on 7 March 1958 by A Wilson and A M Raeside when ploughing 250 yd southwest of Mains of Giffen.
 The coins had been placed in the bronze container of a small nest of weights, 11/2 inches in diameter.
 This box, and 12 of the 19 coins were retained by the National Museum of Antiquities of Scotland (NMAS).
 All Scottish, they dated between 1558 (a billon "nonsunt" of Mary) and 1574 (a half-merk of James VI).
 The coins are mostly half and quarter-merks of James VI; they were probably hidden in the later 1570s.

 Roughwood Farm was once the caput of a barony within the Lordship of Giffen.

 Records show that a William Giffen was appointed councillor in 1710 at Corsehill.
 Trearne house was used by a small boarding school called Gresham House until it was demolished in 1954.

 The Lugton Ridges were part of the Barony of Giffen and one was also known as Deepstone.

-The Dusk Water which powered Giffen Mill joins the River Garnock at Dalgarven and one of Ayrshire's most interesting natural curiosities, Cleeves Cove cave system is in the Dusk Glen, downstream of Giffen, near Cleeves farm.
+The Dusk Water which powered Giffen Mill joins the River Garnock at Dalgarven and Cleeves Cove cave system is in the Dusk Glen, downstream of Giffen, near Cleeves farm.

 The herb 'Dusky Cranesbill' is a rare garden escape.
 It grows in the vicinity of Thirdpart.